alesssia/YAMP/README.md

 ## Acknowledgements

-Alessia would like to thank Brian Bushnell for his helpful suggestions about how to successfully use the BBmap suite in a metagenomics context and for providing several useful resources, and Paolo Di Tommaso, for helping me in using Nextflow properly!
+Alessia would like to thank Brian Bushnell for his helpful suggestions about how to successfully use the BBmap suite in a metagenomics context and for providing several useful resources, and Paolo Di Tommaso, for helping her in using Nextflow properly!